 But the top priority is enhancing the customer-facing service with new speed options because what's driving this is customer expectations.
 Consumers increasingly expect real-time capabilities, real-time responses, real-time alerts and real-time information delivery.
 If they don't get it from their current financial institution, they may go somewhere else.

-The FedNow announcement shouldn't freeze anybody's decisions.
-Financial institutions should move forward with their plans to enable their consumer-facing capabilities and make sure their technology partner is ready to embrace and support FedNow, along with other payment networks.
+Financial institutions should move forward with their plans to enable their consumer-facing capabilities and make sure their technology partner is ready to embrace and support the FedNow Service, along with other payment networks.

 Most financial institutions are starting to establish and execute their plans.
 Many are starting with faster payments through P2P services such as Zelle®.
 From there, they're looking to enable other real-time services, such as instant transfers, deposits, disbursements, payables and bill pay.
 So there's a clear progression.

-As FedNow comes along, it will improve the quality of applications.
+As the FedNow Service takes hold, it will improve the quality of applications.
 In some cases, it will mean more financial institutions are connected to send and receive real-time payments.
 As a result, the percentage of times a customer can make a real-time transfer will go up.
 The percentage of times a customer can do a real-time bill pay will go up, and so on.
 Increased participation and an increased number of new networks bring broader reach and adoption.

-Does FedNow illustrate the evolution of consumer expectations for real time in payments?
+Does this new rail illustrate the evolution of consumer expectations for real time in payments?

-The announcement of FedNow is an affirmation of the future of real-time payments, but it was the success of Zelle P2P that helped demonstrate consumer demand.
+The launch of the FedNow Service is an affirmation of the future of real-time payments, but it was the success of Zelle P2P that helped demonstrate consumer demand.
 Consumers not only said payment speed was important to them, but when you gave them a fast and easy payment capability, they jumped at the opportunity to use it.
 They voted with their keyboards and smartphones.

-The announcement of FedNow is an affirmation of the future of real-time payments, but it was the success of Zelle P2P that helped demonstrate consumer demand.
+The launch of the FedNow Service is an affirmation of the future of real-time payments, but it was the success of Zelle P2P that helped demonstrate consumer demand.

 It's one thing to have surveys tell you it's important to consumers.
 It's another thing to watch them actually change behavior.
 And Zelle ushered in a behavior change and an increase in adoption of P2P once it was launched.